cosmicjs/cosmic-sdk-js/README.md

 ## Content management for websites and apps

 [Cosmic](https://www.cosmicjs.com/) is a [headless CMS](https://www.cosmicjs.com/headless-cms) (content management service) that provides a web dashboard to create content and an API toolkit to deliver content to any website or application.
-Build nearly any type of content model using our admin dashboard then deliver your content using this SDK.
+Build nearly any type of content in the dashboard then deliver your content using this SDK.
 [Get started free →](https://beta.cosmicjs.com/signup)

 ## Install